spritz/spritz/README.md

 `Yolk` is an interesting framework.
 Essentially it is react-like in that it uses jsx and vdom/reconcilliation but it differs as both props and event handlers are streams and streams are passed as jsx.

-### Schedulers

-* Immediate - directly invoke now
-* Current - queue in current Execution and will invoke before exiting runtime and returning to invoking application/system code
-* Mircotask - in next microtask execution. == Current if current execution in microtask
-* Animation - in next animation frame
-* Idle - in next idle frame